numeristacom/RedSea/README.md

 Having everything was too much and needed to be pruned.
 For personal projects, having getters and setters integrated in one overloaded function was not as elegant in the code as it could have been, and added complexity, the template function with the possibility of loading subtemplates to extract headers on the fly has been simplified, and the debug static class was simplfied.

-# Documentation
-Each class and method are documented with PHPDoc, similar to javadoc.
-In short, a comment block before each method, with a description of the method, the description of the arguments and the return values, if any.

 # Included Library Files
 The RedSea Lite library itself comprises of the following components: